luord/luord.github.io/content/pages/resume.md

 Full-stack developer with a primary focus in the backend for one of the clients, a marketing research company, using python mainly with Flask, SQLAlchemy and Celery.
 The infrastructure is primarily handled with Docker and Python libraries such as Click.

 * Development of new features and bug fixing in the back-end, updating libraries, code refactoring and task supervision during pagerduty cycle.
-* General maintenance of the frontend of a particular interface, written in the React ecosystem.
+* General maintenance of the front-end of a particular interface, written in React.
+* Limited database administration, using psql to monitor the database and update possible errors.
+* Complete overhauling of the tests for cleanup and better maintenance, including the removal of existence boilerplate, replaced for mocking libraries.

 ## Senior Python Developer {: .low-margin }
 *Globant,    Bogotá, Colombia    09/17 - 09/18*

-Backend development in python for general projects, primarily focused in projects for National Geographic, primarily in Django.
+Backend development in python for general projects, currently focused in projects for  National Geographic, primarily in Django.

-* In charge of implementing the security guidelines for the [Your Shot project](https://yourshot.nationalgeographic.com), including migration to HTTPS and implementation of better text parsing and restriction techniques.
+* In charge of implementing the security guidelines for the Your Shot project, including migration to HTTPS and implementation of better text parsing and restriction techniques.
 * Member of the SWAT team, in charge of providing backend support for other teams.
+* General bug fixing and maintenance of both the code and the development environment.

 ## Freelance Software Engineer {: .low-margin }
 *Bucaramanga, Colombia    01/16 - 08/17*